Alert

 • Medical consultant file reviews

-Send Tapering plan conclusion (CL035G) at the end of program outlining the discharge plan and authorized medications
+Send the Tapering Plan Conclusion (CL035G) to the worker at the end of program, outlining the discharge plan and whether opioid medication coverage will end or continue.

 Palliative care